 Spread the kindness

-We all got busy with rainbow craft during lockdown, but now those rainbows can spread further than your windows, why not encourage your little ones to create and write some rainbow thankyou notes to all the people that were part of their pandemic experiences.
+We all got busy with rainbow craft during lockdown, but now those rainbows can spread further than your windows, why not encourage your little ones to create and write some rainbow thankyou notes to all the people that are part of their lives?
 If they’re too small to write, pictures speak a thousand words anyway so break out the crayons.
 Whether it’s notes to a grandparent, the postie or a teacher, a small kindness goes a long way when it comes to the feelgood factor for the kids!

-Enrol them in a summer club
+Enrol them in a holiday club